butaixianran/DazToBlender/README.md

   - Rotation Limit: Uncheck to turn off(mute) rotation limit after importing.
   - **Keep Limit on Twist Bone:** check to keep twist bone's rotation limit, but turn off other bones' limit
   - Custom Shape: Check to use custom shapes for bones
   - Use Drivers: Check to use drivers for morphs(shape keys on mesh).
-There are some bugs in those drivers expressions, it's your choice.
   - **Clear Morph on Clothes**: it clears morphs on all wearable objects.
-So you won't have something like facial morphs on clothes.
+So you won't have facial morphs on clothes.
   - **Convert Bump to Normal**: It is slow, but you only need to do it once if bump map is not changed.
   - Reuse Normal: reuse normal map files, so you do not have to re-converted it.
   - **SSS Rate:** Rate between Principled Subsurface and Daz's Translucency Weight

-#### Bug fixed
-* Fixed issues by blender 3.0 break change
-* Fixed a big issue when importing pose.
-Now you can import poses without problem
-* Fixed node arranging function for Principled shader
-* Fix high heel issues on both Blender and Daz sides.

 ## Notice
 ### You Need to Refresh Daz Model List after re-open your scene